Odyssey

 Nullability in GraphQL

-In addition, we can indicate whether each value is nullable or non-nullable.
+In addition, we can indicate whether each field value is nullable or non-nullable.
 If a field should never be null, we add an exclamation mark after its type:

 type Planet {